JasterV/cool-data-structures/README.md

 ## Sorted Binary Tree

 A simple binary Tree which stores its elements in an ordered way.
-It has implemented the 3 most common traversals for binary trees: Inorder, postorder and preorder.
+It implements the 3 most common traversals for binary trees: Inorder, postorder and preorder.

 ![binary tree](assets/binary-tree.png)